karma-runner/karma-coverage/docs/configuration.md

 **Type:** Object

-**Description:** Karma-coverage can infers the instrumenter regarding of the file extension.
-It is possible to override this behavior and point out an instrumenter for the files matching a specific pattern.
+**Description:** Karma-coverage can infer the instrumenter based on the file extension.
+It is possible to override this behavior and choose an instrumenter for files matching a specific pattern.
-To do so, you need to declare an object under with the keys represents the pattern to match, and the instrumenter to apply.
+To do so, you need to declare an object with keys representing the pattern to match, and the instrumenter to apply.
 The matching will be done using [minimatch](https://github.com/isaacs/minimatch).
-If two patterns match, the last one will take the precedence.
+If two patterns match, the last one will take precedence.

 For example you can use [Ibrik](https://github.com/Constellation/ibrik) (an [Istanbul](https://github.com/gotwarlost/istanbul) analog for